docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/creatingPathsShapes.md

 To create a `path point` object, you must define three values for the point.

 - A fixed `anchor` point, which is the point on the path.
-- A pair of direction points— `left direction` and `right direction` —which allow you to control the path segment’s curve.
+- A pair of direction points— `left direction` and `right direction` —which allow you to control the path segment's curve.

 You define each property as an array of page coordinates in the format [x, y]: